activisthandbook/activisthandbook/articles/tools/chat-apps.md

     Based on open protocols, the ecosystem already includes 21 software [clients](https://matrix.org/ecosystem/clients/?utm_source=activisthandbook.org), 5 [software servers](https://matrix.org/ecosystem/servers/?utm_source=activisthandbook.org), 26 software [bridges](https://matrix.org/ecosystem/bridges/?utm_source=activisthandbook.org) to other communication platforms, and hundreds of [severs to connect](https://servers.joinmatrix.org/?utm_source=activisthandbook.org) or install your own server.
     Matrix system is being used by Mozilla, Automatic Wordpress, French Public Sector, German Army etc.
     [**Element**](https://element.io/?utm_source=activisthandbook.org) is one of the secure messaging and collaboration apps that operates on the open Matrix network and was build by Matrix network developers.
 It supports end-to-end encryption and offers both private and public groups, voice over IP, videotelephony and conference.
     Element is decentralized, allowing for digital sovereign self-hosting or through a hosting service.
 This puts users in control of their data, ensuring privacy and security.
 Element is available on various platforms including Android, iOS, Web Browser, macOS, Windows, and Linux.

--   [**Session**](https://getsession.org/?utm_source=activisthandbook.org): No phone number or email address is required to signup.
-Similar functionality like Element, but still in an earlier stage of development.
-Decentralized servers routed through [Lokinet](https://lokinet.org/?utm_source=activisthandbook.org).
+    Matrix has a fundmental flaw where server operators can join private chats, breaking end-to-end encryption.

 ## Solutions for large groups